xiaonengmiao/Cpp_Primer/Ch02/README.md

 - (c) double salary = wage = 9999.99;
 - (d) int i = 3.14

+(a) error: expected '(' for function-style cast or type construction.

+(b) error: type 'double' cannot be narrowed to 'int' in initializer list.

+(c) error: use of undeclared identifier 'wage'.

+(d) warning: implicit conversion from 'double' to 'int' changes value from 3.14 to
+      3.

 ##Exercise 2.10

 > What are the initial values, if any, of each of the following variables?